DeMolay International: Organizational structure

-In some countries other than the United States, the International Supreme Council of DeMolay has ceded control to an independent Supreme Council created to govern DeMolay in that country.
-Such a Supreme Council has its own Grand Master and officers.
-(Examples are Australia, Canada, Brazil, and the Philippines.)
+In the US, President Franklin D. Roosevelt, President Harry S. Truman, and President Gerald R. Ford have been Honorary Grand Masters of the Order of DeMolay.

 Female youth leaders

 Some DeMolay Chapters elect young women to positions of leadership, who act to support members and their activities.
-These positions are not officially recognized by DeMolay International; they are approved subject to the authority of the executive officer in the jurisdiction.
+These positions are not officially recognized by DeMolay International; they are approved subject to the authority of the Executive Officer in the jurisdiction.

 Sweetheart

 DeMolay Chapters may elect a "Chapter Sweetheart" to serve as the female representative of the Chapter, although she is not an initiated member of DeMolay.
 Her duties may include attending Chapter functions and acting as an ambassador of DeMolay.
-The "Sweetheart" must meet the age requirements of a particular jurisdiction or Chapter (often 14 to 21.)
-She may be a member of a neighboring Job's Daughters Bethel, Rainbow Assembly, or Triangle, but that is not a set requirement in most Jurisdictions.
+Members of Job's Daughters, Rainbow for Girls, and other Masonic Youth Organizations for young women are often considered for this position.

 Chapter Princess

 A Chapter may also elect a Chapter Princess.
 The program generally uses the same requirements as set forth for the Sweetheart.
 Her duties generally include attending Chapter functions and acting as an ambassador of DeMolay while assisting the Sweetheart in her duties.